webfirmframework/minimal-production-ready-projects/README.md

 ___

-The projects are based on *wffweb-3.0.1*.
+The projects are based on latest version of *wffweb-RELEASE*.
 [Visit developers guide for webfirmframework doc](https://webfirmframework.github.io/developers-guide-wffweb-3/get-started.html).

 ___